ibrod83/nodejs-web-scraper/readme.md

     const root = new Root({ pagination: { queryString: 'page_num', begin: 1, end: 10 } });//Open pages 1-10.
 You need to supply the querystring that the site uses(more details in the API docs).

-    const jobAd = new OpenLinks('.list-row a.title', {  afterOneLinkScrape });//Opens every job ad, and calls a callback after every page is done.
+    const jobAds = new OpenLinks('.list-row a.title', {  afterOneLinkScrape });//Opens every job ad, and calls a callback after every page is done.

-    const image = new DownloadContent('img:first', { name: 'Good Image' });//Notice that you can give each operation a name, for clarity in the logs.
+    const images = new DownloadContent('img:first', { name: 'Good Image' });//Notice that you can give each operation a name, for clarity in the logs.

-    const span = new CollectContent('span');
+    const spans = new CollectContent('span');

-    const header = new CollectContent('h4,h2');
+    const titles = new CollectContent('h4,h2');

-    root.addOperation(jobAd);
+    root.addOperation(jobAds);
-        jobAd.addOperation(span);
+        jobAds.addOperation(spans);
-        jobAd.addOperation(header);
+        jobAds.addOperation(titles);
-        jobAd.addOperation(image);
+        jobAds.addOperation(images);
-    root.addOperation(header);//Notice that i use the same "header" object object as a child of two different objects.
+    root.addOperation(titles);//Notice that i use the same "header" object object as a child of two different objects.
 This means, the data will be collected both from the root, and from each job ad page.
 You can compose your scraping as you wish.

     await scraper.scrape(root);

-    console.log(ads)//Doing something with the array we created from the callbacks...
+    fs.writeFile('./myAds.json', JSON.stringify(ads));//Doing something with the array we created from the callbacks...
 })()